nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ## Node RPCs

 !!! warning "Unconfirmed blocks returned"
     Unless otherwise specified, RPC calls can return unconfirmed blocks and related details.
 In the most important cases where balances or similar details may include unconfirmed amounts, additional warnings have been included.
+Refer to [Block confirmation procedures](/integration-guides/key-management/#block-confirmation-procedures) for details.

 ---

 ### account_balance
 Returns how many RAW is owned and how many have not yet been received by **account**

---8<-- "includes-unconfirmed.md"
+--8<-- "unconfirmed-information.md"
+    The pending balance is calculated from potentially unconfirmed blocks.
+The account's balance is obtained from its frontier.
+An atomic [account_info](#account_info) RPC call is recommended for the purposes of creating transactions.

 **Request:**
 ```json